A museum dedicated to Clarus, the Dogcow (Apple DTS mascot : she can flip, she can do precise alignment, and she moof!)

 It's a mystery, it looks like Apple abandon slowly Clarus starting from 1998.

-This time was also the start for a new period for Apple, Steve Jobs was back and the Mac start it's adult life.
+This time was also the start for a new (and sucessful) period for Apple, Steve Jobs was back and the Mac start it's adult life.
 Is Steve Jobs jealous from its notoriety ?

 Their was also a buzz around the Microsoft deal, at that time - Bill Gates invest $100 millions in Apple Inc. Some suggest a secret deal with Bill Gates bought Clarus from Apple for it's personnal museum.

 Do Clarus escape from Apple Labs ?
 Or does she mutate into something else ?
 No One knows.

 The reasonnable option, was that Apple adult age begun and old things where negligate and removed : new icon, new OS... no more mascot...

 But Clarus has not left developer imaginary and still lurk around into the internet.

 We've aggegate thousands of fans representation of Clarus on internet : browse our collections